 It was a tipping point in the industry.
 A path to profitable growth lied in a company’s ability to get its loyal customers, in effect, to become their marketing department.
 Companies that enjoyed the highest rate of growth had the highest net promoter percentages among its competitors.

-Reichheld found that a simple single question was able to show a correlation between NPS and long-term growth.
+Reichheld found that a simple question was able to show a correlation between NPS and long-term growth.
 It has now become a key performance indicator (KPI) for many industry leaders to understand customer loyalty.
-When combined with an open-ended question it provides and an actionable metric for enhancing your customer experience.

 Indeed, other factors besides customer loyalty contribute to a companies growth, economic or industry expansion, innovation and so on.
 While it would be a bold claim to say it guarantees growth, in general, it can’t be achieved without it.